Record high COVID cases in Pelham, Region, Province

 Lymburner said that over 90 percent of the spread is currently attributable to variants of the virus, which have proved both more contagious and more deadly.

-“We need to get the kids to stop hanging out together, and partying together.
+“We need to get [young adults] to stop hanging out together, and partying together.
 It’s unfortunate.”

 Youth getting together is also problematic.
 Readers have contacted the Voice in recent days to say that groups of children have been gathering, often on bikes, with little or masking, in violation of the provincially mandated limit of five people at any outdoor gathering.